 We loved our first home here in Tennessee.
 In fact, I always said it was cool and original enough to be magnetic.
 People were just drawn to it.
-You can see the full tour here.
-We never would have rebuilt.
+(You can still see the full tour here.)
+We never had any intentions of rebuilding.

 I had planned to wait for the grand reveal until the floors were spotless and I had everything just how I wanted it.
 But the truth is, it will take years to fill the walls again.
 I’m not in a hurry to buy stuff just to buy stuff.
 My floors will always have paw prints and boot prints and frankly, it wouldn’t be home without them.
 So here it is, just how it is.
 Brand spanking new, a little muddy, a little still under construction, but a lot like home.